top of page

 6.5.5 Temporary appointment to fill vacancies.
 The Executive Committee may make temporary appointments to fill vacancies in the positions of Vice-Chair, Recording Secretary, Corresponding Secretary, or Treasurer from the time such vacancies occur until the unexpired terms can be filled by special election as provided in paragraph 6.5.4.
 Any person so appointed shall enjoy full powers of the office until such time as the vacancy is filled.

-8.1 DELEGATES TO STATE CENTRAL COMMITTEE: Delegates to the State Central Committee shall perform the duties prescribed by Oregon State law and the bylaws of the Democratic Party of Oregon.
-An Alternate shall attend the State Central Committee meeting and have voting privileges if the Delegate is unable to attend.
-State Central Committee meetings are quarterly.
-Delegates who have three consecutive unexcused absences from either the Douglas County Central Committee meetings, Executive Committee meetings, or the State Central Committee meetings are considered as having resigned as a delegate.
+8.1.3 RESIGNATION: Delegates or Alternates who have three consecutive unexcused absences from either the Douglas County Central Committee meetings, Executive Committee meetings, or the State Central Committee meetings are considered as having resigned as a delegate.
 Alternates who miss three consecutive Douglas County Central Committee meetings are considered to have resigned.

-8.2 DELEGATES TO THE 4th CONGRESSIONAL DISTRICT COMMITTEE: Delegates to the 4th Congressional District shall perform the duties prescribed by the 4th Congressional District Committee and the Democratic Party of Oregon.
-An Alternate shall attend the Congressional District Committee meeting and have voting privileges if the Delegate is unable to attend.
-Delegates to the 4th Congressional District Committee who have three consecutive unexcused absences from either the 4th Congressional District meetings, Executive Committee meetings, or the Douglas County Central Committee meetings are considered to have resigned as a delegate.
+8.2.1 An Alternate for the appropriate Congressional District shall attend the Congressional District Committee’s meeting and have voting privileges if the Delegate for that Committee is unable to attend.
+Delegates to any Congressional District Committee who have two consecutive unexcused absences from either the Congressional District meetings, Executive Committee meetings, or three from the Douglas County Central Committee meetings are considered to have resigned as a delegate.
 Alternates who miss three consecutive Douglas County Central Committee meetings are considered to have resigned.

 9.1 ELECTION AND TERMS: All officers and delegates shall be elected by secret ballot at the Organization Meeting to be held within fifty (50) days following the General Election.
 They shall serve for two (2) years.
 At the Organization Meeting, only Precinct Committee persons elected in the preceding May Primary are eligible to form a quorum and vote for officers.
 To be eligible, the person must be listed on a certified copy of Elected Precinct Committee persons obtained from the Douglas County Clerk’s office.
 Appointed and elected Precinct Committee Persons may vote for State Central Committee and Congressional District Committee Delegates and for other official business.